Michigan Supreme Court overturns 2005 child abuse conviction

-PORT HURON, Mich.
-(AP) - The Michigan Supreme Court on Friday overturned a child abuse conviction more than 15 years later, saying a man’s rights were violated when his attorney failed to request tax dollars to hire an expert witness.
+DETROIT (AP) - The Michigan Supreme Court on Friday overturned a child abuse conviction more than 15 years later, saying a man’s rights were violated when his attorney failed to request tax dollars to hire an expert witness.

 Terry Ceasor‘s attorney has said he didn’t seek public money because he didn’t believe his client qualified.

-The court, 4-2, said that was enough to spoil Ceasor‘s conviction.
+The court, 4-2, said that was enough to spoil the conviction.
+Ceasor was released from prison about 10 years ago.

-“This is great news,” said Imran Syed, a lawyer at the Innocence Clinic at University of Michigan law school.
-“Mr. Ceasor was paroled about 10 years ago.
-But of course he remains very interested in clearing his name.”
+“This is all about clearing his name,” said David Moran, director of the Innocence Clinic at University of Michigan law school.
+“He has a child abuse conviction on his record.”

-Ceasor was convicted of child abuse in 2005 and sentenced to two to 15 years in prison.
-He was accused of shaking his girlfriend’s 16-month-old son and causing injuries.
+Ceasor, who was convicted of child abuse in 2005, was accused of shaking his girlfriend’s 16-month-old son and causing injuries.
 Testimony from a prosecution expert was unrebutted.

-Ceasor denied shaking or abusing the child.
-He said he left Brenden on a couch while he was in the bathroom and then heard a thud.
+Ceasor denied abusing the child.
+He said he left the boy on a couch while he was in the bathroom and then heard a thud.
 The boy recovered from his injuries.

 Ken Lord defended Ceasor based on financial help from Ceasor‘s mother.
 Lord said he didn’t ask a judge for money to hire an expert medical witness because he figured Ceasor wouldn’t qualify.